rschragger/Farmers-Market-Organiser/Project Links.md

 [https://farmers-market-organiser.herokuapp.com/](https://farmers-market-organiser.herokuapp.com/)

 - `heroku create farmers-market-organiser` to initialise

+If you are not yet connected, do this to connect to your git repository
 - `heroku git:remote -a farmers-market-organiser` to make it work from your git repository

+To upload to already deployed
 - get into your main branch and make sure it is current (pulled)
 - `git push heroku main` to push

-- to seed
+To seed

-    `heroku run bash` - this enters a bash mode in heroku session
+ - `heroku run bash` - this enters a bash mode in heroku session

-    `node seeds/seeds.js` - run seeds file in heroku
+- `node seeds/seeds.js` - run seeds file in heroku

-    `exit` - come back to your CLI session
+- `exit` - come back to your CLI session

+(remember to `checkout` back to your branch)

 ### Project Presentation